The following guide is divided into 3 sections:

 However, for WiFi devices, the network component is situated much closer to the end user - one's own router, one's own ISP, or one's own commercial networking arrangement.
 For this reason, we ask our WiFi users to take a more active role in the troubleshooting process.
 This guide will walk you through the most common blockers to a successful first connection.
 We ask you to review this list before submitting a WiFi connectivity-related support ticket.

-It should be explicitly stated that this guide is relevant to cellular Particle devices that are blinking green (or alternating between blinking cyan and blinking green).
+It should be explicitly stated that this guide is relevant to WiFi Particle devices that are blinking green (or alternating between blinking cyan and blinking green).
 If your device is presenting some other LED state, please return to our Support Portal (link) and select the appropriate resource.

 First things first, let's make sure you've done all you can to help this device get connected: